 Imagine, if you will, me walking up to a woman and asking her what she’s wearing under her skirt.
 Imagine if I tried to lift her skirt and peek, forcing her to grab my hand and make me stop — and then trying again.
 Imagine if I made comments to a woman at a bar about her dress looking comfortable because it lets the wind blow through her private parts.

 I’d get slapped.
 A bouncer would throw me out on the street (and not gently).
 I might even be facing sexual assault charges.

-Yet women do all of these things to me on a regular basis when I’m wearing a kilt.
+Yet women have done all of these things to me when I was wearing a kilt.

 I’m an average-looking happily-married guy in my 50s.
 I’m not out picking up chicks; I don’t look like David Beckham.
 I don’t think these women are hitting on me.
 They’re just playing around, and they don’t seem to understand why there’s anything wrong with it.
 But there is.

 I feel like I should point out that I’m not wearing tight clothes or showing a lot of skin, but that’s silly.
 That plays to the old argument: “Look at how that girl is dressed!
 She’s obviously asking for it.”
 I don’t care how that woman is dressed — you don’t walk up and touch her and you don’t make personal comments about what undergarments she might or might not be wearing.